Best Brussels neighbourhoods: Where to stay in Brussels

 Where to stay in Etterbeek

-Best known for the area at the top end of the Parc du Cinquantenaire, Etterbeek is a Brussels neighbourhood filled with attractive streets lined with early 20th-century townhouses.
+Best known for the area at the top end of the Parc du Cinquantenaire, Etterbeek is filled with attractive streets lined with early 20th-century townhouses.
 Home to many European institutions, it has fantastic public transport facilities.
-The relatively cheap housing prices and good availability of houses and apartments, mostly in conversions, make Etterbeek particularly attractive.
+The relatively cheap housing prices and good availability of houses and apartments, mostly in conversions, make Etterbeek particularly attractive, alongside its growing international community.
 There are international schools here, as well as cultural venues at l’Espace Senghor, Théâtre St-Michel, Théâtre Yvan Baudouin-Lesly Bunton and l’Espace Entrée Libre.

 Where to stay in Saint-Josse-ten-Noode